aws/aws-eks-best-practices/content/cost_optimization/awareness.md

 ### Using KubeCost for expenditure awareness and guidance

-There are third party tools like [kubecost](https://kubecost.com/), which can also be deployed on Amazon EKS to get visibility into spend of your Kubernetes cluster.
+Third party tools like [kubecost](https://kubecost.com/) can also be deployed on Amazon EKS to get visibility into cost of running your Kubernetes cluster.

 Deploying kubecost using Helm 3:
 ```